 It is rare for an inmate to attract enough media attention to circumvent the normal channels of seeking clemency.
 Occasionally, prisoners are able to raise the profile of their case enough to get the president’s attention.

-The Process of Filing a Federal Clemency Petition
+The Process Of Filing A Federal Clemency Petition

 You should only submit an application with the help of an experienced lawyer.
 Failure to fill out the forms properly could result in the rejection of your application.

-Contact the Federal Criminal Defense Attorneys of Brandon Sample PLC for Your Clemency Petition
+Contact The Federal Criminal Defense Attorneys Of Brandon Sample PLC For Your Clemency Petition

 Above all else, you should not trust your criminal matter to just anyone.
 The skilled criminal defense attorneys of Brandon Sample PLC represent clients in federal criminal matters.
 We are dedicated to helping our clients fight for their freedom.
 Our experience with the federal criminal justice system makes us reliable lawyers for dealing with your federal criminal case.